Yashi-Singh-9/Join-Our-Newsletter/README.md

 * How to structure semantic HTML5 markup.
 * Responsive web design using Flexbox and media queries.
 * Best practices for form styling and accessibility.
-* Using utility-first frameworks (like TailwindCSS) to speed up development.
+* Using utility-first frameworks to speed up development.
 * Hosting and deploying a project with Vercel/GitHub Pages/Netlify.

 ---

 ### 📚 Useful Resources

-* [TailwindCSS Documentation](https://tailwindcss.com/docs) – Helped streamline styling and layout.
 * [CSS Tricks - Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) – A go-to reference for layout design.
 * [Google Fonts](https://fonts.google.com/) – For integrating beautiful, performant fonts.